resmoio/resources/newrelic/README.md

+# NewRelic

-# New Relic One is the leading observability platform where Dev and Ops teams come together to solve problems with data
+New Relic One is the leading observability platform where Dev and Ops teams come together to solve problems with data

 | Resource | Key | Collection Method |
 | --- | --- | --- |